I'll walk you through the steps to create a "hamburger menu" in STUDIO that shows and hides the menu as you click.

 You can use the transitions to set the display style as you wish.

-Once the design is complete, we will now return to the page with the menu icon for the trigger we just created and set the trigger on the menu icon.
+Once the design is complete, now go back to the page with the trigger menu icon you created in step 2, and set the link to the menu icon in the following way.

-Select the menu icon and open the links panel in the upper right corner.
+Select the menu icon and open the link tip in the upper right corner.

-Then select the link to the menu page you just created.
+Then select the menu page you have just created as the link destination.

 Now you have a menu that you can open and close by clicking on the menu icon.